-Bucher Municipal Limited (formerly Johnston Sweepers Limited) operates an energy management system that is approved to the international standard ISO50001:2018 which includes processes for setting improvement objectives, reporting and auditing.
+Bucher Municipal Limited operates an energy management system that is approved to the international standard ISO50001:2018 which includes processes for setting improvement objectives, reporting and auditing.

 The investment process includes a review of energy efficiency for procurement of plant, equipment, and services as well as new facilities.
 The most recent investment (Building 10 - Vehicle Assembly) has been submitted for BREEAM certification rating Excellent.
+Further investment in solar panels is also planned across the main production site.